zigzag1001/poggersbotv2/README.md

 For `queue` you can optionally enter a number, it will show that many songs from the queue, default is 10

 ### More notes
-- Setup is kinda complicated, I will try to make it easier in the future
-- In code documentation to be added later
 - In general, the project is a bit wonky, I used it to learn more SQL, HTML/JS/CSS and in general about how to connect a web interface to another thing